alabou/bcp-006-01/docs/NMOS With H.264.md

 These attributes provide information for Controllers and Users to evaluate stream compatibility between Senders and Receivers.

 - [Components](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#components)
-  The Flow resource MUST indicate the color (sub-)sampling, widty, height and depth using the `components` attribute.
+  The Flow resource MUST indicate the color (sub-)sampling, width, height and depth of the associated uncompressed picture using the `components` attribute.
-  The `components` array value corresponds to the `sampling`, `width`, `height` and `depth` values of the SDP parameters defined by ST-2110-20 for the associated non-compressed stream.
-The `sampling`, `width`, `height` and `depth` parameters MUST be provided in the Flow's associated SDP transport file.
+  The `components` array values MUST correspond to the stream's current active parameter sets values.
+A Flow MUST track the stream's current active parameter sets.

-- [ ] ST-2110-22 does not require sampling or depth.
-RFC 6184 does not define them nor the width and height.
-This choice here is to refer to the assocaited non-compressed Flow's SDP transport file parameters to provide the specification of those values.
+- [ ] ST 2110-22 does not require sampling or depth.
+RFC 6184 does not define any such parameters.The information MUST be derived from the H.264 active parameter sets by the Receiver.
+If teh streams complies with ST 2110-22, the width and height MUST comply with the stream's active parameter sets.
-- [ ] All the information encoded in the component attribute MUST also be provided in the SDP transport file.
-What a Controller observe, a Receiver shall also observe.
+- [ ] All the information encoded in the `components` attribute MUST also be provided in the SDP transport file.
+What a Controller observe, a Receiver shall also observe it.

 - [Profile](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#profile)
   The Flow resource MUST indicate the H.264 profile, which defines algorithmic features and limits that shall be supported by all decoders conforming to that profile.
 The Flow's `profile` attribute map to the `profile-level-id` parameter of the SDP transport file which is optional according to RCS 6184 and REQUIRED by this specification unless the `profile-level-id` parameter corresponds to the default value in which case it MAY be omited.